Lance LeGault: Voicework

 On the Knight Rider season 1 DVD pilot commentary, creator Glen A. Larson mentioned that Lance LeGault had "a voice that was four octaves lower than God's."
 This trait helped him obtain roles (often) as a villain or other "tough guy".
 It also resulted in a side career doing voice-over work.
 LeGault's trademark voice was at one point featured on self-guided tour cassettes at Elvis Presley's Graceland in Memphis, Tennessee.
 For many years in the 1980s, LeGault voiced programme trailers for ABC.

 In the video game world, he was heard as the voice of Major Manson in the 1998 video game Battlezone II: Combat Commander.

 He lent his deep bass voice as Junior the Buffalo in Disney's Home on the Range (2004).
 What’s more, he voiced Yank Justice in the nine-episode, 30-minute 1985 series Bigfoot and the Muscle Machines, part of Marvel Productions' Super Sunday block.

 From 2009 to 2010, he performed voiceover work for Burger King, with the then-new "Angry Whopper" burger.
 Other voice-over work on commercials included Dodge and 7-Up.

 Death

-LeGault died from heart failure on Monday, September 10, 2012, at his home in Los Angeles at the age of 77, survived by his wife of 28 years Teresa, and their four children Mary, Teresa, Marcus and William Lance Junior.
+LeGault died from heart failure on Monday, September 10, 2012, at his home in Los Angeles at the age of 77, survived by his wife of 28 years Teresa, and their four children Mary, Teresa, Marcus and William Lance Jr.